Logo Pusaka Collection

 Size: 58.5 x 195 cm (1' 11" x 6' 4") LW: 3.33

 Comment: A piece of great power, both visual and spiritual.
 The high contrast produces a powerful dramatic effect.
 The uncommon proportions (it is about two-thirds the width of the average Amanuban) set it apart from the ordinary.
 The bold styling marks it out as leader's attire, as sumptuary laws have ruled most of the island communities.
 Only a man of substance could pull this off.
 Timor ikat of this age and eloquence is rarely seen.
 The cloth is slightly 'battle scarred': there is a small rip in one of the side panels with an old repair.
 Some of the tightly twisted fringes are missing; the ikated field however is immaculate.
-Because it is barely two feet wide, in theory this could also have been just one half of a blanket, but because Amanuban men's wraps are always made of either two or three panels, and doubling would create an unheard of six-panel Amanuban, further elaboration of such a theory quickly unravels.
+Because it is barely two feet wide, in theory this could also have been just one half of a blanket, but because Amanuban men's wraps are always made of either two or three panels, and doubling would create an unheard of six-panel Amanuban, such a theory quickly unravels.

 Background: Chapters on Timor and West Timor.